 This is also the placement that Sanford (Gus) Moeller talks about in his seminal Moeller Book.
 Moeller’s recommended right hand grip (Fig. 3) placed the fulcrum with the fourth finger.
 This enabled the snare drum players of his time to play downstrokes with more leverage while remaining relaxed.
 While we don’t see too many players utilizing it today, it could be considered as a training technique to build up strength in the back fingers.

-Another popular setup is to place the drum stick on the wrist bone known as the pisiform (fig. 4).
-This placement is illustrated in “Practical Method of Developing Finger Control” by Roy Burns and Lewis Malin (fig. 5).
+Another popular setup is to place the drum stick over the outside edge of the wrist bone known as the pisiform (fig. 4).
+This placement is illustrated in “Practical Method of Developing Finger Control” by Roy Burns and Lewis Malin.
 This placement gives you the best of both worlds as it’s a good choice for Moeller strokes and it also gives you optimal finger control especially with the fourth and fifth fingers.

 In terms of holding the sticks, there are a few different grip points to consider.
 The Moeller book teaches it from the back fingers (little finger grip).
 Murray Spivack’s technique teaches the fulcrum between the thumb and middle finder.
 For most beginners I find that the easiest fulcrum to teach and learn is between the thumb and the index finger.